laithm/laithm/README.md

 ## ⚡ About Me

+I'm building the future one system at a time — whether it's a quant model, trading engine, or full-stack automation platform.

+Right now, I’m studying MEng Electrical & Electronic Engineering at Aston University (’28), while running **Vistara**, my personal systems lab for deploying AI, finance, and hardware tools.
+From flipping PC parts and reselling digital assets to scripting games and writing firmware, I’ve always learned by building.

+I’m obsessed with systems that scale — for trading, productivity, cybersecurity, and leverage.

 - 🛠️ Building **Vistara** – full-stack SaaS + AI integration
 - 🧠 Developing **CyberW** – open-source, AI-powered rolling-release antivirus
 - 🔧 Designing **hardware trading device** with onboard Wi-Fi, alpha execution
 - 📊 Focused on **quant finance**, **AI/ML**, and **low-level system design**
 - 💻 Dual-booting **Arch Linux + Windows** on Zenbook Duo
 - 🌍 Learning: **Rust**, **Qiskit**, **Mandarin**, and **HPC**

+My goal?
+To prove that resourcefulness beats pedigree — and leave behind undeniable proof-of-work.

 ---